mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 All these weapons are Spacecraft scale and require the Gunner skill.
 Note that, for Spacecraft scale weapons, maximum ranges are listed in Range Bands and they cannot attack targets that lie beyond their listed Range Band.

+#### Beam Laser
-Beam Laser: A laser-based weapon that fires a continuous beam, allowing targets to be tracked and hit more easily.
+A laser-based weapon that fires a continuous beam, allowing targets to be tracked and hit more easily.
 However, this does require more power to function and so is shorter ranged and does less damage than a pulse laser.

+#### Missile Rack
-Missile Rack: Although missile racks require ammunition and the warheads take time to reach distant targets, they can be very powerful weapons and, when a range of warheads is available, extremely versatile too.
+Although missile racks require ammunition and the warheads take time to reach distant targets, they can be very powerful weapons and, when a range of warheads is available, extremely versatile too.
 Missiles use slightly different rules to other spacecraft weapons, which are covered on page 172.
 Each turret with one or more missile racks holds 12 missiles and costs Cr250000 to refill all 12.
 It takes one round to reload a missile rack (see page 172).

 Highly illegal in most areas of space, adding nuclear warheads to missiles makes them devastatingly powerful, even with reduced blast effects in space.
 Each turret with one or more missile racks can hold 12 nuclear missiles and costs Cr450000 to refill all 12 if legally purchased.

+#### Particle Barbette
-Particle Barbette: Taking advantage of the increased power efficiencies and space available to a barbette, this is a much larger weapon than those mounted in turrets.
+Taking advantage of the increased power efficiencies and space available to a barbette, this is a much larger weapon than those mounted in turrets.

+#### Pulse Laser
-Pulse Laser: Utilising capacitors to discharge its energy in a powerful blasts, the pulse laser is less accurate than its beam-based counterpart but is longer ranged and does more damage.
+Utilising capacitors to discharge its energy in a powerful blasts, the pulse laser is less accurate than its beam-based counterpart but is longer ranged and does more damage.

+#### Sandcaster
-Sandcaster: Although mounted in turrets and of use against boarders, the sandcaster is primarily a defensive weapon used to protect ships from laser weapons.
+Although mounted in turrets and of use against boarders, the sandcaster is primarily a defensive weapon used to protect ships from laser weapons.
 Each turret with one or more sandcasters holds 20 sand canisters and costs Cr25000 to refill.
 It takes one round to reload a sandcaster (see page 171).

 ## MOUNTING WEAPONS